braxtoncuneo/parallel/src/shared_mem/sync.md

 Most modern synchronization APIs use **atomic** operations to implement their synchronization primitives.
 Without them, some busy-waiting is still required to safely coordinate between threads, even when most waiting is actually performed through sleeping.

-For this sub-chapter, we will only be discussing synchronization without into atomics.
+For this sub-chapter, we will only be discussing synchronization without atomics.
-This is done to both to show that these primitives can exist apart from either and to show how far we have progressed.
+This is done both to show that these primitives can exist apart from either and to show how far we have progressed.

 ## Mutexes